wpswings/membership-for-woocommerce/README.txt

 **10) Addition of Quick Status Update in Member Table:** Admin can change the status directly from the member table if the status is pending.
 Else status is changed from an individual product.
 Go to all members and click on pending statuses to change the status directly.

-**11) Allow Your Members to Cancel their Membership Accounts:** Admin can allow their members to cancel their membership anytime.
+**11) Allow Your Members to Cancel their Membership Accounts:** Using WooCommerce Membership free plugin admin can allow their members to cancel their membership anytime.
 Simple WooCommerce Membership allows users to discontinue their plan whenever they want.
 Enable the setting in general settings and your customers will get access to cancel your plan

 **12) The Buy Now Button Text Can Be Changed To Dynamic Text:** With Membership plugin store owners can now give the dynamic look to the Buy Now Button by changing it into a different format.
 For example: Purchase Now, Grab Now, and many more